Students at Educational Risk

 Early Intervention

 Early intervention is crucial for students to successfully access the curriculum in all learning areas.
-At Burrendah Primary School, we have an experienced SAER Team who provides support to class teachers for students who require adjustments to their learning programs through either an individual education plan (IEP), group education plan (GEP) or individual behaviour management plan (IBMP).
+At Burrendah Primary School, we have an experienced SAER Team who provides support, resources and expertise to teachers and students who require adjustments to their learning programs through either an individual education plan (IEP), group education plan (GEP) or individual behaviour management plan (IBMP).

 Outside Student Service Teams